dani8946/LungCancerRisk-TypePrediction/README.md

-It is a simple Lung Cancer Risk & Type Prediction Model using Machine Learning Classifiers like Gaussian-Naive-Bayes classifier and Bernoulli-Naive-Bayes classifier
+It is a simple Lung Cancer Risk Prediction Model using Machine Learning Classifiers like Gaussian-Naive-Bayes classifier and Bernoulli-Naive-Bayes classifier

-# LungCancerRisk&TypePrediction
+# LungCancerRiskPrediction